9 Signs Your Loved One is Sabotaging Their Own Recovery

 Call Now

 Self-sabotage is another way of saying self-destruction.
 Much like addiction, it is a cycle of self-harm.
-Prior to your recovery, that’s using drugs despite the negative consequences you encounter.
+Before you enter active recovery, this might mean using drugs despite the negative consequences you encounter.

-Conversely, in recovery, self-sabotaging is either taking risks with your recovery or stopping doing the very things that helped you find recovery in the first place.
+When you’re in active recovery, self-sabotaging means either taking risks with your recovery or stopping the very things that helped you find recovery in the first place.

 Bottom line: Self-sabotage in recovery is compromising your recovery goals through action or inaction.